Brandonbr1/StopTheRepostingLicence/README.md

 This is a wip rn currently I am trying to make it less of a crayon license and make things more Fair

-all of the Licence text is under:<br>
+It is recommended to use the .txt version instead of the .MD version because that is updated less often. all of the Licence text is under:<br>
 [unlicense](https://unlicense.org/)

-Note:This has not been checked by a lawyer yet so keep that .
+As of now this has not been checked by any lawyer to see if this is good for Cort but brandonbr1 will try to get one.

 Authors Note: you can modify the licence text to fit you better